kevinruscoe/acf-star-rating-field/README.md

 ## PR very much welcome!
 Bugs fixes are very much welcome.
 If you have a feature request, please open an issue before writing your code!

+## Need this tweaking?

+Drop me an email hello@kevinruscoe.me and we'll sort something out.